Canadian Rockies Parks & ResortsItinerary

 Day 1: Arrive in Calgary, Alberta, Canada / Lake Louise

 After arriving in Calgary, transfer to Fairmont Chateau Lake Louise—located in the heart of Banff National Park, a UNESCO World Heritage Site.
-Built over 100 years ago, the property is surrounded by a glistening emerald lake, towering mountain peaks, and the majestic Victoria Glacier.
-Elegant and polished, yet relaxed and inviting, the Fairmont Chateau Lake Louise is recognized globally for progressive environmental stewardship and responsible tourism, and has also been awarded an AAA Four Diamond rating.
+Built more than 100 years ago, the property is surrounded by a glistening emerald lake, towering mountain peaks, and the majestic Victoria Glacier.
+Elegant and polished, yet relaxed and inviting, the Fairmont Chateau Lake Louise is recognized globally for progressive environmental stewardship and responsible tourism and has also been awarded an AAA Four Diamond rating.

 This evening, meet fellow travel companions and your Expedition Leader for a welcome dinner at the hotel.

 Day 2: Lake Louise / Moraine Lake / Yoho National Park

 After breakfast, journey to Moraine Lake for a short walk and remarkable photo opportunities of natural beauty.
 Nestled in the Valley of Ten Peaks of Banff National Park—and featured on Canadian currency—Moraine Lake is only half the size of Lake Louise, but it's one of the most striking bodies of water in the Rockies.
 Glacially fed and displaying an intense blue-green color, it's surrounded by forests and mountains, creating a bucolic, and almost surreal, scene.